odyslam/ddapptools/README.md

 - run `~/code/ddapptools/scripts/ddapp.sh make test`
 - profit

 You can now use `dapptools` without having to install them.
 Since the local directory is mounted inside the container, the `Makefile` is mounted as well.
-Inside the container, `dapp` is instaslled, thus no further change is required from us.
+Inside the container, `dapp` is installed, thus no further change is required from us.

 ## Contributing